 ELECTIVE DELIVERIES: A GROWING CONCERN

-Rates of induction of labor have increased dramatically from 9% in 1989 to 21.2% in 2004.
+Rates of induction of labor have increased from 9% in 1989 to 21.2% in 2004.
 Much of this rise has been attributed to an increase in elective inductions.21 Data from the Hospital Corporation of America showed that 44% of deliveries at term in 2007 were scheduled and that 71% of these were elective.14 Deliveries between 37 and 38 weeks gestation have increased and account for approximately 17.5% of live births in the United States.22 Most concerning is that a significant proportion of these near term births may be elective.
 Intermountain Healthcare based in Salt Lake City reported that 28% of their elective deliveries in 2001 were performed prior to 39 weeks.23 Preliminary analysis indicates that in California elective early term deliveries vary from 8% to 44% among hospitals.24

 Deliveries described above are either induced or done by scheduled cesarean section and indicate that physician decisions may, in part, be driving higher rates of early elective deliveries.
 Changes in clinical practice that result in negative outcomes present a critical opportunity for quality improvement.